Welcome to Campbell

 The Official website of City of Campbell Ohio offers you all Campbell Ohio local News, including history information, facts about the police, fire and water department in City of Campbell, Ohio Online.

 The CASTLO CIC and other civic organizations are working with city government to develop sites and a community atmosphere which will encourage existing industry to expand and new industry to locate.
+For this particular matter, CASTLO CIC works closely with companies from various industries that want to participate in these projects.
+One particular example is MapleNoDeposit, a successful online casino that is most popular for its thriving no deposit free spins bonuses.
 An important undertaking is the current project of creating the CASTLO Industrial Park from former Youngstown Sheet & Tube Struthers Works that includes 120 acres and eleven buildings totaling 600,000 square feet.
 Currently space at the park is being utilized by 17 companies.

 Weather in City of Campbell, Ohio